section-engineering-education/engineering-education/articles/agora-cloud-recording/index.md

 8. Recap.

 ### Cloud recording vs. On-Premise recording.
 [Cloud recording](https://docs.agora.io/en/cloud-recording/landing-page?platform=RESTful) is used to record and save voice calls, video calls, and interactive streaming on your cloud storage.
 You can record one-to-one or one-to-many audio and video calls.
-For cloud recording, Agora provides APIs to record the streams and once the recording ends, you can upload the recorded video to your cloud storage.
+For cloud recording, Agora provides APIs to record the streams.
+Once the recording ends, Agora will upload the recorded video to your cloud storage.

 [On-Premise recording](https://docs.agora.io/en/Recording/product_recording?platform=Linux) is similar to cloud recording, but you need to set up your own Linux server using the components provided by Agora to record the streams.